tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 ## Comparison to other Zero-knowledge Proof Systems

-Table 1 ([[2]], [[5]])  shows a high-level comparison between Sigma protocols (i.e. interactive public-coin protocols) and the different Zero-knowledge proof systems mentioned in this report.
+Table&nbsp;1 ([[2]], [[5]])  shows a high-level comparison between Sigma protocols (i.e. interactive public-coin protocols) and the different Zero-knowledge proof systems mentioned in this report.
 (The most desirable outcomes for each measurement are shown in ***bold italics***.)
 The aim will be to have a proof system that is not interactive, has short proof sizes, has linear *Prover* runtime scalability, has efficient (sub-linear) *Verifier* runtime scalability, has no trusted setup, is practical and is at least DL secure.
 Bulletproofs are unique in that they are not interactive, have a short proof size, do not require a trusted setup, have very fast execution times and are practical to implement.
 These attributes make Bulletproofs extremely desirable to use as range proofs in cryptocurrencies.

-<div align="center"><b>Table 1: Comparison to other Zero-knowledge Proof Systems</b></div>
+<div align="center"><b>Table&nbsp;1: Comparison to other Zero-knowledge Proof Systems</b></div>

 | Proof System                        | Sigma Protocols | zk-SNARK                                | STARK                                                        | ZKBoo                   | Bulletproofs |